-To facilitate differentiation, the EPDP Team has developed the guidance that can be found in the section below.4 In this guidance, the EPDP Team suggests that Registrars may consider the use of a field that would indicate the type of registrant concerned (legal/natural) and the type of data of legal registrants it concerns (personal/non-personal).
-This concept of identifying the type of domain name registration data involved is also referenced in EPDP Phase 2 recommendation #9.4.4 (automated response to disclosure requests), which indicates that a Contracted Party needs to have a mechanism to identify that a registration record does not contain any personal data.
+To facilitate differentiation, the EPDP Team has developed the guidance that can be found in the section below.
+In this guidance, the EPDP Team suggests that Registrars may consider the use of a field that would indicate the type of registrant concerned (legal/natural) and the type of data of legal registrants it concerns (personal/nonpersonal).
+This concept of identifying the type of domain name registration data involved is also referenced in EPDP Phase 2 recommendation #9.4.4 (automated response to disclosure requests).

-In the following recommendation, the EPDP Team outlines how a Contracted Party that wants to differentiate can do so by using a new field or fields.
+In the following recommendation, the EPDP Team outlines how a Contracted Party that wants to differentiate can do so by using a new field or fields to capture the results of that differentiation.